ICT-ANS/StarLight.github.io/docs/Compress Guide.md

 * `input_shape` denotes the shape of your model inputs with `batchsize=1`.
 * This automatic export method is susceptible to errors when unrecognized structures are present in your model.
 To assist in resolving any bugs that may arise during the pruning process, we have compiled a summary of known issues in our [Bug Summary](https://github.com/ICT-ANS/StarLight).

-5. Fine-tune your pruned model
+5. Fine-tune your pruned model:
 * To fine-tune the pruned model, we recommend following your own pre-training process.
 * Since the pruned model has pre-trained weights and fewer parameters, we suggest using a smaller `learning_rate` during the fine-tuning process.

 ## Quantization
-1. Load your pre-trained network
+1. Load your pre-trained network:

 ```python
   # get YourPretarinedNetwork and load pre-trained weights for it